Our Bylaws

 c.
 A challenge to the validity of an action of the Board for failure to comply with a procedural requirement may not be brought more than ninety days after the minutes of the Board of the meeting at which the action was taken are approved.

-D. Removal of a Director.
-Directors may be removed through the following processes:
+D. Removal of a Directors may be removed through the following processes:

 a.
-The Members may recall any Director by a process beginning with a petition to the Board signed by 3 percent of the voting interests of the Membership Agreements in Good Standing.
-Upon receipt of the written petition, the Board shall, within 35 days, provide notice of a Special Members Meeting to consider the recall action and naming the Director who is under threat of recall.
+The Members may seek to recall any Director by a process beginning with a petition to the Board signed by ten (10%) percent of the voting interests of the Membership Agreements in Good Standing.
+Upon receipt of the written petition, the Board shall, within 35 days, provide written notice of a Special Members Meeting to consider the recall action and naming the Director who is under threat of recall.
+The Secretary shall provide a copy of the petition to the director subject to the recall effort.
 The notice shall include provision for instructed proxy voting by Members.
-The Special Members Meeting shall be held within thirty-five (35) calendar days from the date of notice.
+The Special Membership Meeting shall be held within thirty-five (35) calendar days from the initial date of notice.
 Removal from the Board requires majority approval of those Members voting, with a minimum participation of 10% of the eligible membership in accordance with the provisions of these Bylaws.

 E. Duties of the Board

 b.
-The Board shall meet monthly and at any other times as requested by a majority of the Board members or the President, at a time and place determined by the Board or President.
+The Board shall meet monthly and at any other times as requested by a majority of the Board members or the President, at a time and place determined by the Board or The Board may conduct meetings where member participation is limited, subject to proper notice.

 c.
-At the first Board meeting following the annual meeting, the Board shall elect a President, Vice President and Secretary/Treasurer, from the Board membership, to serve for one (1) year commencing on January 1 of the next calendar year.
+At the first Board meeting following the annual meeting, the Board shall elect a President, Vice President, Secretary and Treasurer, from the Board membership, to serve for one (1) year commencing on January 1 of the next calendar year.
+Officers shall serve until their replacements have been elected.

 d.
 The Board shall employ a General Manager to serve at the direction of the board.